emmajane1313/inarisynth/README.md

 If you're interested in submitting new features requests, synthesis research, bug fixes, or desired enhancements to decentralized interfaces, DIY nodes, and Stable Diffusion integrations, please follow the contribution steps before submitting a pull request:

 See [`How to Contribute`](./CONTRIBUTING.md) 🛠
-Open up an issue or merge/test/submit a pull request!